NDari/gocrunch/mat/README.md

 ```go
 func New(dims ...int) *Mat
 ```
-New is the primary contructor for the "Mat" object.
+New is the primary constructor for the "Mat" object.
 New is a veradic function, expecting 0 to 3 ints, with differing behavior as follows:

-m := New() // m is now an empty &Mat{}, where the number of rows,
+m := New()

-    // columns and the length and capacity of the underlying
-    // slice are all zero.
+m is now an empty &Mat{}, where the number of rows, columns and the length and capacity of the underlying slice are all zero.
 This is mostly for internal use.

-m := New(x) // m is a x by x (square) matrix, with the underlying

-    // slice of length x, and capacity 2x.
+m := New(x)

+m is a x by x (square) matrix, with the underlying slice of length x, and capacity 2x.

-m := New(x, y) // m is an x by y matrix, with the underlying slice of
+m := New(x, y)

-    // length rc, and capacity of 2rc.
-This is a good case
-    // for when your matrix is going to expand in the
+m is an x by y matrix, with the underlying slice of length rc, and capacity of 2rc.
+This is a good case for when your matrix is going to expand in the future.
-    // future.
-There is a negligible hit to performance
-    // and a larger momery usage of your code.
-But in case
+There is a negligible hit to performance and a larger memory usage of your code.
-    // exapanding matrices, many reallocations are avoided.
+But in case expanding matrices, many reallocations are avoided.

-m := New(x, y, z) // m is a x by u matrix, with the underlying slice of

-    // length rc, and capcity z.
-This is a good choice for
+m := New(x, y, z)

+m is a x by u matrix, with the underlying slice of length rc, and capacity z.
-    // when the size of the matrix is static, or when the
-    // application is memory contrained.
+This is a good choice for when the size of the matrix is static, or when the application is memory constrained.

-For most cases, we recommand using the New(x) or New(x, y) options, and almost never the New() option.
+For most cases, we recommend using the New(x) or New(x, y) options, and almost never the New() option.

 #### func (*Mat) Add